Music (Madonna album): Sound and themes

 "This record, more than any other records, covers all the areas of my life.
 I left off partying on Ray of Light.
 But I'd just had a baby, so my mood was complete, like wonderment of life, and I was incredibly thoughtful and retrospective and intrigued by the mystical aspects of life."

 — —Madonna discussing the album's themes.

-Sonically, Music is predominantly a pop, dance-pop, and electronica album, containing influences of a wide array of genres such as funk, house, techno, rock, country, folk, and R&B. It was seen as a continuation of the electronic-oriented work that was present on Ray of Light.
+Sonically, Music is predominantly a pop, dance-pop, and electronica album, with influences from a wide array of genres such as funk, house, techno, rock, country, folk, and R&B. It was seen as a continuation of the electronic-oriented work that was present on Ray of Light.
 Madonna characterized Music as "edgier and a bit funkier" compared to her previous record.
 She described the composition of Music as "funky, electronic music blended with futuristic folk", complete with "jangly guitars and moody melancholic lines".
 Shaad D'Souza of Pitchfork viewed the record as "an album designed to unite the disparate tastes of America and Europe, to act as a bridge between teen pop and sophisti-pop, the mainstream and the underground."
 For Slant Magazines Sal Cinquemani, Madonna took a "more experimental direction" with the album, whereas David Browne of Entertainment Weekly thought that the folktronica style of Ahmadzaï was the "dominant musical force" on six of the songs.

-Thematically, the album can be divided into two categories; partying and love, which Madonna described as the frivolous and non-frivolous sides of her life, respectively.
+Thematically, the album can be divided into two categories: partying and love, which Madonna described as the frivolous and non-frivolous sides of her life, respectively.
 She declared that she usually makes "a record that's one or the other", but felt that she covered both themes at the same time on Music.
 Madonna wanted the album to embody her desire to dance, contrasting with the introspective tone of Ray of Light.
 She likened herself to an animal "ready to be sprung from a cage" after leading a quiet and domestic life for years, expressing a longing for performance and being on stage.
-The singer characterized Music as a record made to bridge the gap between the impersonal experience of living in an era of advanced technology, with the "warmth, "compassion, and a sense of humor" of human connection.
+The singer characterized Music as a record made to bridge the gap between the impersonal experience of living in an era of advanced technology, with the "warmth, compassion, and a sense of humor" of human connection.
 She perceived the album as a mirror of societal trends, as she felt that society had become "too complacent."
 For D'Souza, unlike her previous or future records, the album has no concept and relies on spontaneity.